13 Scrum Master Interview Questions and Answers

 What are the three pillars of Scrum?

-As a Scrum master, you’ll be expected to know what roles other team members will play.
-The product owner is a staple of most Scrum teams.
-An interviewer will be trying to understand how you view the role, and how you’ll integrate the role into the team.
+As a Scrum Master, you will be expected to know other team members' roles.
+The product owner is a staple of most any Scrum team.
+An interviewer can be trying to understand how you think of the role and how you will integrate the role into the team.

-Product owners are in charge of making sure the team is aligned with the product goals.
+Product owners are responsible for ensuring the team is aligned with the product goals.
 They do this by clearly communicating product goals and managing the product backlog.
-If you have previous experience managing or working with product owners, this would be a good chance to share it.
+This would be a good chance to share if you have previous experience managing or working with product owners.

 Other forms this question might take: